haani-niyaz/atlassian-admin-tools/README.md

 ## Limitations

-- Requires python `2.4` to run.
+- Requires python 2.4 to run.
+- Python 2.4 `optparse` module appears to have limited support for `<program> <command> <options> <args>`.
+- File system check is only for `/opt` (at the moment anyway)

 ## Development

 ### TO-DO

-- Include json validation as a program option
+- JSON validation as a program option
-- Module vs. Class split
 - Refactor project structure
-- Refactor error handling
 - Clean up orphaned tar file if `tar.add()` fails
-- Inlcude unit testing
+- Unit testing
-- Better documentation
+- Documentation
+- Backup symlink directories
+- Non-zero exit codes for errors